 Of all the dispositions and habits which lead to political prosperity, religion and morality are indispensable supports.
 In vain would that man claim the tribute of patriotism, who should labor to subvert these great pillars of human happiness, these firmest props of the duties of men and citizens.
 The mere politician, equally with the pious man, ought to respect and to cherish them.
 A volume could not trace all their connections with private and public felicity.
 Let it simply be asked: Where is the security for property, for reputation, for life, if the sense of religious [Christian] obligation desert the oaths which are the instruments of investigation in courts of justice‒ And let us with caution indulge the supposition that morality can be maintained without religion.
 Whatever may be conceded to the influence of refined education on minds of peculiar structure, reason and experience both forbid us to expect that national morality can prevail in exclusion of religious principle.

 The Founding Fathers protested against King George III because they believed he was relinquishing the rights God had given to them and were replacing them with his own tyrannical laws.
-If Americans (or any people group) will not live under the government of God, they will certainly groan under the heal of irreligious tyrants—as the example of Andrew Cuomo and New York state legislators have recently shown.
+If Americans (or any people group) will not live under the government of God, they will certainly groan under the heel of irreligious tyrants—as the example of Andrew Cuomo and New York state legislators have recently shown.

 Conclusion: Founders Banish Godless Government